 11.3 The Advanced Studies and Research Board may refuse admission of a candidate without assigning any reason.

-12.1 A student may discontinue enrolled semester before appearing in the final examination with the permission of the Vice Chancellor obtained through the Director Advanced Studies on the recommendations of the Chairman/Director and Dean/Principal, on account of sickness duly certified by the University Medical Officer or due to circumstances beyond his/her control subject to fulfillment of condition that the student has passed the final examination of previous semester with minimum prescribed GPA/CGPA required for the said degree programme.
+12.1 A student may discontinue enrolled semester before appearing in the final examination with the permission of the Vice Chancellor obtained through the Director Advanced Studies on the recommendations of the Chairman/Incharge/Director/Principal and Dean/Coordinator, on account of sickness duly certified by the University Medical Officer or due to circumstances beyond his/her control subject to fulfillment of condition that the student has passed the final examination of previous semester with minimum prescribed GPA/CGPA required for the said degree program

-12.2 The facility of discontinuation can be availed only once during the whole degree programme and that too for one semester only.
+12.2 The facility of discontinuation can be availed only once during the whole degree program and that too for one semester only.

-12.4 A student so permitted to discontinue is required to resume his/her studies from next semester on the recommendation of Chairman/ Director/ Principal/Dean concerned and notified by the Director Advanced Studies.
+12.4 A student so permitted to discontinue is required to resume his/her studies from next semester on the recommendation of Chairman/Incharge/ Director/ Principal/Dean concerned and notified by the Director Advanced Studies.

-12.6 A HEC fellowship awardee will be allowed to join a training programme with the condition that his / her training would not disturb his/her enrollment in the University will remain in contact with the concerned department.
-On his returning and rejoining the university, he / she would have to meet the enrollment formalities (Ex-post-facto) of this period (the whole period of HEC scholarship) and it would also be included in the period of residential requirements of the scholar.
+12.6 An HEC fellowship awardee will be allowed to join a training program with the condition that his / her training would not disturb his/her enrollment in the University will remain in contact with the concerned department.
+On his returning and rejoining the University, he / she would have to meet the enrollment formalities (Ex-post-facto) of this period (the whole period of HEC scholarship) and it would also be included in the period of residential requirements of the scholar.